borisrakovan/sandl/README.md

 **TSyringe**:

-- **Decorator-Based**: Uses experimental `reflect-metadata` and decorators.
+- **Decorator-based**: Uses experimental `reflect-metadata` and decorators.
-- **No Type-Safe Container**: The container doesn't track what's registered.
+- **No type-safe container**: The container doesn't track what's registered.
 Easy to request unregistered dependencies and only find out at runtime.
-- **No Async Support**: Factories must be synchronous.
+- **No async support**: Factories must be synchronous.
-- **Global Container**: Relies on a global container which makes testing harder.
+- **Global container**: Relies on a global container which makes testing harder.

 **Sandly**:

-- **No Decorators**: Standard TypeScript, no experimental features.
+- **No decorators**: Standard TypeScript, no experimental features.
-- **Type-Safe Container**: Container tracks all registered services.
+- **Type-Safe container**: Container tracks all registered services.
 TypeScript prevents requesting unregistered dependencies.
-- **Full Async Support**: Factories and finalizers can be async.
+- **Full async support**: Factories and finalizers can be async.
-- **Explicit Containers**: Create and manage containers explicitly for better testability.
+- **Explicit containers**: Create and manage containers explicitly for better testability and scope management.

 ```typescript
 // TSyringe - Global container, no compile-time safety